-On 7 March 2024, the Remuneration Committee had reviewed the Directors' fees for the financial year ending 31 December 2024, taking into consideration the market trends for similar positions, time commitment and responsibilities of the respective Directors.
+On 16 February 2023, the Remuneration Committee had reviewed the Directors' fees and benefits for the financial year ending 31 December 2023, taking into consideration the market trends for similar positions, time commitment and responsibilities of the respective Directors.

-The payment of Directors' fees for the financial year ending 31 December 2024 amounting to a total of RM205,000.00 will be paid by the Company to the respective Directors if the proposed Ordinary Resolutions 1, 2, 3, and 4 are passed by the shareholders at the 32nd AGM of the Company.
+The Directors' fees for the financial year ending 31 December 2023 amounting to a total of RM190,00.00 will be paid by the Company to the respective Directors if the proposed Ordinary Resolutions 1, 2, 3, and 4 are passed by the shareholders at the 31st AGM.